eik-lib/website/docs/reference/at-eik-cli.md

 ### alias

-Create or update an [alias for a package, npm package or import map](/docs/dependencies/aliases/) as identified by its name and version.
+Create or update an [alias for a package, npm package, image or import map](/docs/dependencies/aliases/) as identified by its name, version and type.

 A package with the given name and version must already exist on the Eik server.
 The alias should be the semver major part of the package version.
 Eg. for a package of version 5.4.3, you should use 5 as the alias.
-The alias type (npm, map, package) is detected from `eik.json` in the current working directory.
+The alias type (npm, map, package, image) is detected from `eik.json` in the current working directory.

 ```sh
 eik alias <name> <version> <alias>